-The free flowing plan accommodates a modern lifestyle while allowing a seamless integration between the indoor and outdoor environments, encouraging year around outdoor living.
-Abundant uses of natural light activate the interior spaces, allowing the house to 100% day lit.
+The free-flowing plan of the two-story structure accommodates a modern lifestyle while allowing seamless integration between the indoor and outdoor environments, encouraging year round outdoor living.

-Sustainable practices embody the solution of this residence and the project will attempt to obtain a LEED Silver certification.
 Operable windows and large expanses of sliding doors take advantage of the prevailing breezes and eliminate the need for a traditional HVAC system.
-Operable skylights create solar chimneys that assist in allowing the hot air to escape, helping to keep the building cool.
-The use of radiant heating and thermal mass floor assemblies throughout the residence also eliminate the need for a traditional heating system and utilize a more efficient method of heating.
-The project will use solar panels for the projects energy needs as well as domestic hot water.
-All of the materials throughout the project will be Low VOC content and recyclable materials.
+The skylights system creates solar chimneys that assist in allowing the hot air to escape, cooling down the building.
+The use of radiant heating and thermal mass floor assemblies throughout the residence and eliminates the need for a traditional heating system, thereby utilizing an efficient method of heating.